 Europe also still importing Myanmar teak post-coup

-The European Union also sanctioned MTE in June this year.
+The European Union also sanctioned MTE in June 2022.
 Yet, European companies have continued importing teak.

 A report by the Environmental Investigation Agency found that Italy alone has imported teak worth over €2 million from Myanmar since the attempted coup.